MahdadGhasemian/my-sql-handwritten-notes/README.md

-# Let's deep more into the My-SQL
+# Let's dive into My-SQL

 ## CTE